-You will be nursed in a single room (isolation) while you have diarrhoea.
+You will be nursed in a single room while you have diarrhoea.
 Staff, carers and visitors will need to follow infection control precautions until your diarrhoea has stopped.

-We do understand that being in isolation while unwell can be a difficult time, however it is important to prevent Clostridioides difficile spreading to other people.
+We do understand that being in isolation in a single room while unwell can be a difficult time, however it is important to prevent Clostridioides difficile spreading to other people.
 In most cases you will need to stay in a single room until you have stopped having diarrhoea for 48 hours and your bowel motions have returned to normal.

 It is important to have good personal hygiene to stop your skin from becoming sore and to prevent the spread of Clostridioides difficile.
-Your dignity is also very important and you should not feel embarrassed to ask for help with personal care.
+Your care and dignity is very important and you should not feel embarrassed to ask for help with personal care.
 If your skin becomes sore around your bottom you will need to use a barrier cream.
 This will protect your skin from coming into contact with diarrhoea.
-The staff caring for you will be able to provide this and will also check on your condition regularly.
-We would also ask that you try to limit the number of personal belongings in your room.
-This will help to keep the room free of clutter and make it easier for our staff to clean.
+The staff caring for you will provide this and will also check on your condition regularly.

+We ask that you limit the number of personal belongings in your room.
+This will help keep the room free of clutter and make it easier for our staff to clean.